 The Act provides for interim BROs to be made when there is an urgent need to protect the public.
 This may happen if there are delays in obtaining information for the investigation.

-The bankruptcy administration and investigations team will decide if there is a need to make an interim BRO, or submit an application to a sheriff.
+The team will decide if there is a need to make an interim BRO, or submit an application to a sheriff.
 An interim BRO will cease to be effective:

 on determination of the BRO by the Accountant